nolanlawson/css-talk-2022/markdown.md

 ???

+So to take it back to browsers, let's look at a performance trace like this one (from the Chrome DevTools).

-If you're like me, you've spent a lot of time looking at performance traces like this one (in the Chrome DevTools).
+If you've worked in performance for a while, you've probably spent a lot of time looking at traces like these.

 And there are two main parts here: the yellow (JavaScript) part, and the purple (style/layout) part.

-If you've worked in performance for a while, you might look at the JavaScript side of this equation and feel pretty comfortable with it.
+If you're an experienced web developer, you might look at the JavaScript side of this equation and feel pretty comfortable with it.
 It has function names we recognize.
-We see our JavaScript framework doing work, we see our state library crunching data, we see the names of methods we wrote ourseles.
+We see our JavaScript framework doing work, we see our state library crunching data, we see the names of methods we wrote ourselves.

 But a lot of us probably look at the purple part and think, "Well, that's just the browser doing browser things."
 I couldn't possibly understand what that's about.
+It's like the big complicated engine I showed earlier.

 But the thing is, sometimes that purple part is pretty big.
+So it has a real impact on the performance of our web site.
 And as it turns out, there _are_ ways to understand what's going on in there, and even to reduce the time spent.
-In this talk, I'd like to shed some light about the "purple part," and give you some tools for understanding what the browser is doing in there.
+In this talk, I'd like to shed some light about the "purple part," talk a little bit about how the browser works under the hood, and give you some tools for making the browser spend less time here.

 ---